ATS translates patents relating to new products

 Links for Patent Translators

-Much of the translation work we do at Amper Translation Service is concerned with patents.
+A good deal of the translation work I do at Amper Translation Service is concerned with patents.
 There are quite a lot of websites that can be helpful to a translator in this area - they can help you with terminology, general wording and other stylistic issues and provide you with background information or similar patents to the ones you are translating.

 1. Patent offices and search tools